-Lao or Laotian is the official language of Laos.
+Lao language, or simply referred to as Lao, is the official language of Laos or Lao PDR.
 It is the primary language of the Lao people, and is also spoken in the northeast of Thailand, where it is referred to as Isan language.

 As most ethnic groups in Laos have their own dialects, Lao is an important second language for them as a central language to communicate with outsiders.
 There are variations in vocabulary, pronunciation and accent throughout the country.